iCloud for Windows Did Not Install Properly: 4 Easy Fixes

 - Then you can select to download the KB3099229_x86.msu or KB3099229_x64.msu Media Feature Pack.
 The KB3099229_x64.msu option is for 64-bit Windows, and KB3099229_x86.msu is for 32-bit.

 - Press the Next button to download the Media Feature Pack.

 - Then you can open the installer to install the pack.

-- Press the Cortana button on the taskbar, enter the keyword ‘turn Windows’ in the search box and select Turn Windows features on or off to open the window below.
+- Type Windows features in the search box, and select Turn Windows features on or off to open the window below.

 - Press the OK button to close the Media Features window.

-- First, open this website page and press the Download button there to save the troubleshooter to Windows.
+- First, open this webpage and press the Download troubleshooter button to save the Windows troubleshooter.

 - Click Advanced and select Apply repairs automatically.